Creating a Resource Matrix in Project Management

 Project Resource Management Techniques

 That’s where projects are at the top of the project management food chain and resources are just means to an end.
-Project resource planning is often more about planning than optimization.
+Project resource planning is often more about planning, rather than optimization.
 It’s allocating resources to tasks, not the other way around.
-Here it’s all about staffing projects, with less emphasis on optimizing resource utilization. - Resource-based project planning
+Here it’s all about staffing projects and ensuring capacity for project tasks.
+With little to no emphasis on optimizing resource utilization.

 Matrix planning combines the best aspects of both project-based and resource-based approaches.
 It focuses on task allocation while considering both resource capacity and project capacity.
 The goal is to maximize project efficiency by ensuring resources are allocated optimally.
 This approach involves planning for individual projects and pivoting the resource plan to assess how it aligns with overall resource utilization.
 Matrix planning strikes a balance between project requirements and resource optimization.